Before you publish, it’s always a good idea to use a plagiarism checker.

 Some time ago, I came across a blatant case of plagiarism by one blogger.
 He had copied not only an entire text but also the images.
 A plagiarism report quickly brought the errant blogger undone.

 How to detect plagiarism

-The easiest way, of course, is to use online tools.
+The easiest way to do a plagiarism test is to use online tools.